 The habichts’ field edge is quite distorted, even during the day.

 More surprises.
-Zeiss’ HTs have six elements in their objectives, two of which are special ED glass – all to control false colour.
+Zeiss’ HTs have four elements in their objectives, two of which are special ED glass – all to control false colour.
 These old fashioned Habichts have a simple doublet up front and no ED glass.
 So you would expect them to be a mess of false colour in comparison, but not so.
 If the Habichts do have a touch more chromatic aberration than the very best HD designs like the HTs, the difference is marginal.
 For much of the time they seem false-colour free, even observing dark plumage amid high branches.

 To put this in context, false colour levels are much lower than the previous generation of premium roofs (like Nikon’s HGs for example).